GoogleChrome/web.dev/src/site/content/en/payments/native-payment-apps-overview/index.md

 ## Step 3: Let a customer make payment

-The merchant calls `.show()` to [launch the payment app](/life-of-a-payment-transaction#step-4:-the-browser-launches-the-payment-app) so the customer can make a payment.
+The merchant calls `show()` to [launch the payment app](/life-of-a-payment-transaction#step-4:-the-browser-launches-the-payment-app) so the customer can make a payment.
 The payment app is invoked via an Android intent `PAY` with transaction information in the intent parameters.

 The payment app responds with `methodName` and `details`, which are payment app specific and are opaque to the browser.
 The browser converts the `details` string into a JavaScript object for the merchant via JSON deserialization, but does not enforce any validity beyond that.
 The browser does not modify the `details`; that parameter's value is passed directly to the merchant.